 - Blunt instruments.
 This includes baseball/softball bats, clubs, batons and martial arts equipment.

 - Dangerous goods.
-These include flammable or harmful substances such as gases, oxidisers, poisons, corrosives and hazardous biological or chemical material.
-Non-safety matches, lighter fluid and firelighters are also included.
+These include flammable or harmful substances such as gases, oxidisers, poisons and hazardous biological or chemical material.
 A single cigarette lighter may be carried on your person.

 Additionally we may prevent any item considered to pose a security or safety risk from passing through security.
 If you are in any doubt about a particular item within your hand baggage, we recommend you to pack it in your hold baggage instead.